kamranvat/colorset-generator/README.md

     ```

 2. Follow the prompts to input the parameters:
-   - Maximum number of words for colors.
+   - Maximum number of words for colors (e.g. 1 to include "green", but to exclude "dark green").
    - Output format \(csv, txt, json\).
    - Color format \(hex, rgb\).